dib-lab/2022-paper-branchwater-software/manuscript.md

 SRA [@sourmash_joss; @gather].

-The availability of relatively lightweight content-based search of SRA metagenomes addresses many of use cases (Table @tbl:bio-use-cases).
+The availability of relatively lightweight content-based search of SRA metagenomes addresses many biological use cases (Table @tbl:bio-use-cases).
 Some of these use cases have already been explored with Branchwater:
 Viehweger et al. used Branchwater to discover a metagenomic sample containing *Klebsiella pneumonia* that was subsequently included in an